-Its addition to the back has solar panels on its roof.
-The four counties in this valley beyond the Continental Divide has the highest percentage of homes and businesses with solar panels in the country.
+An addition to the back has solar panels on its roof.
+The four counties in this valley beyond the Continental Divide have the highest percentage of homes and businesses with solar panels in the country.

 On the same property as the library is the town's tiny original library built in 1895, now serving as a museum.

 Monte Vista is also a rare American town with a thriving two-screen drive-In theater, the town's only option for big screen viewing as its downtown theater closed less than a year ago when it couldn't afford digital projectors.

 If residents wish to see a movie on a big screen during the winter months they have to drive to Alamosa, seventeen miles away for its six-screen multiplex that took the place of the town's two old downtown theaters.
 My friend Joel, a retired physician, who has been attending the Telluride Film Festival for more than twenty-five years, offered to rent one of the theaters to play something other than the Hollywood fare that the multiplex restricts itself to, but the owners didn't want the competition, so the two theaters remain dormant.